 Our students, who opt for French, German or Spanish (or a combination of two or three of these) at Key Stage 5 follow the AQA specification AS and A2 full courses.

-At A2, the language work and knowledge is explored via the following topics:
+At A level, the language work and knowledge is explored via the following topics:

 - Environment - pollution, energy and protection of the planet

 - Multicultural society - immigration, integration and racism

 - Social and contemporary problems - rich and poor, public order and science and technology

 Candidates also prepare two topics of their choice for both the written exam and the speaking test.
 Possible topics could include the study of a film, a novel, a singer, an author, an architect, a poet or a region.

 Assessment is by a two-hour listening, reading and writing exam.